 Where your case is covered by the legal aid scheme and you qualify financially, we will help you to claim legal aid and advise you about the rules that apply to it.

-If you have an immigration case, cannot get legal aid, and your case will not be paid for by any of our other funding, we may offer you our services for a modest fee.
+If you have an immigration or employment case, cannot get legal aid, and your case will not be paid for by any of our other funding, we may offer you our services for a modest fee.
 We will explain this to you at the time.

 If you ask our advice, we will need to collect some of your personal data in order to advise you properly or to see whether we can take on your case.
 We will hold your personal data in accordance with current data protection legislation and our data retention policy (a copy of which is available on request).
 We will normally keep it for 18 months unless you become our client, in which case we will keep it for longer (and we will write to you about this when we take on your case).